BJNSTNKVC/js-str-helper/README.md

 #### whenContainsAll

-The whenContainsAll method invokes the given closure if the string contains all of the given sub-strings.
+The `whenContainsAll` method invokes the given closure if the string contains all the given sub-strings.
 The closure will receive the fluent string instance:

 ```js